polarityio/intezer/README.md

 ### API Key
 Your API Key

+### Allow Hash Scan
+Enables the ability to scan searched hashes if they have yet to be Analyzed by Intezer.

+### Enable Auto Hash Scan
+Enable the ability to automatically on Search scan hashes if they have yet to be Analyzed by Intezer

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).